Satellite-im/Uplink/ui/docs/testing/uplink-checklist.md

 - [ ] Tooltip should appear for *Favorites* button.
 - [ ] User can reply to a message by right+clicking and selecting in context menu.
 - [ ] User can react to a message by right+clicking and selecting in context menu.
+- [ ] User should enter chat at the bottom with most recent messages.

 ### Calling & Video
 - [ ] Call modal opens when User starts a call.